tech-for-better/inclusion-labs/README.md

 # Inclusion Labs
  Self-assessment tool for schools to conduct an audit into how they are meeting different impact areas in terms of diversity, equity and inclusion.

-Visit our app here: https://inclusionlabs.netlify.app/
+Visit the app here: https://inclusionlabs.netlify.app/

  # Tech Stack